Whatapalaver/snakes_ladders_ruby/README.md

 Strangely, I haven't actually built a CLI before.
 I've always tested in IRB only.
 Creating a runtime program required an actual play method which might have been better handled by a Game class.

+I have struggled to test my CLI required play method as the test triggers runtime.
+I have left this unresolved....

 ### _How do you envision your solution evolving in the future?_

 There are a number of additional features involved in the original kata.
 During refactoring I tried to keep my methods very small and defined so that the overall program would be tolerant of change.